top of page

 BIOGRAPHY

-Born in 1990 in Mexico City, César Aguilar is a young countertenor who holds a Bachelors degree from the University of Lethbridge, an Advance Certificate in Performance from the University of Toronto, a Masters degree from the University of Western Ontario, and is currently pursuing his doctoral studies in Voice Performance at the University of Toronto.
+César Aguilar, a young countertenor born in 1990 in Mexico City, has cultivated a rich educational background and a vibrant musical career.
+He earned his Bachelor’s degree from the University of Lethbridge, an Advanced Certificate in Performance from the University of Toronto, and a Master’s degree from the University of Western Ontario.
+Currently, he is advancing his expertise in Voice Performance through doctoral studies at the University of Toronto.

 bottom of page